Wormsloe Historic Site: Antebellum Wormsloe

+The owning of enslaved people had been banned by Georgia's original charter but Georgia settlers immediately began lobbying for the law to be overturned, arguing that it would be, “impossible for settlers to prosper without enslaved workers.”
+Georgia settlers largely supported slavery and South Carolinians supported their rebellion by renting enslaved people to the settlers in Georgia, which was not technically illegal under Georgia laws.
+Noble Jones used rented enslaved people to build his fortified house and to tend the land on Wormsloe in the plantation's early years.
+Some additional projects that were completed by enslaved people include clearing the heavily forested land, planting, tending and harvesting a large variety of crops, and digging a complex system of drainage ditches which still remain on the property.
+When the Trustees revoked the ban on slavery in 1749, Jones purchased enslaved people and from then until the civil war, Wormsloe had more than 1,500 enslaved people working on the property.

+Wormsloe’s initial experiments with growing fruit trees, mulberry, and indigo did not succeed.
+Jones also imported 100 head of cattle from South Carolina.
+The Georgia Trustees encouraged the production of silk and Jones planted many mulberry trees but the experiment was unsuccessful.
+While Wormsloe never proved profitable, Noble Jones purchased land and worked as a surveyor in the colony.
+Included in the real estate he acquired throughout his lifetime, were over 5500 acre and five town lots in the Savannah area.
+In addition to surveyor, he served the colony in multiple capacities, as judge, militia captain, and colonial legislator.

-With the death of Noble Jones in 1775, Wormsloe passed to his daughter, Mary Jones Bulloch (c.
-1730-1795).
+With the death of Noble Jones in 1775, Wormsloe passed to his daughter, Mary Jones Bulloch.
 Jones' death occurred just as the American colonies were on the verge of breaking away from England.
-Jones remained a loyal supporter of King George III throughout his life, a stance that often brought him in direct conflict with his son, Noble Wimberly Jones (1723–1805), who was an ardent supporter of Patriot causes.
+Jones remained a loyal supporter of King George III throughout his life, a stance that often brought him in direct conflict with his son, Noble Wimberly Jones, who was an ardent supporter of Patriot causes.
 Noble Wimberly led the Georgia Commons House in its rejection of the Townshend Acts in 1768, and took part in a mission that seized a large supply of gunpowder from the provincial powder magazine in 1776.
-Noble Jones' will stipulated that after the death of his daughter, Wormsloe would pass to Noble Wimberly and thence to Noble Wimberly's heirs "forever."
-Thus Noble Wimberly inherited Wormsloe in 1795 upon the death of his sister, and deeded the plantation to his son George Jones (1766–1838) in 1804.
+Noble Jones' will stipulated that the Wormsloe plantation should be passed down to his daughter, Mary.
+According to Noble Jones’s will, after the death of Mary, Wormsloe passed to Noble Wimberly Jones and instructed for Wormsloe to pass, “thence to Noble Wimberly's heirs forever.”
+Thus Noble Wimberly inherited Wormsloe in 1795 upon the death of his sister.
+Noble Wymberly Jones lived at Wormsloe in his childhood and adolescence but didn’t return to the property as his primary residence.
+He eventually deeded the plantation to his son George Jones in 1804.